Keeper vs Zoho Vault: which is better for password manager?

 Independent security audits are crucial to examine a password manager’s overall security health as well as identify vulnerabilities.
 In this respect, Keeper soundly trounced Zoho Vault.

-Keeper vs Zoho Vault: features overview
+Keeper vs Zoho Vault: features comparison

 Password importing